Prepare for a variety of careers in a field you’re passionate about.

 Please refer to Walden’s catalog for more information about degree requirements.

 This sequence represents the minimum time to completion.
-For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment advisor at 844-768-0003.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment specialist at 844-768-0003.

 |Course Code||DRWA 8880G||Course||Doctoral Writing Assessment||Credits||(0 cr.)|